Parassingh-90/eb02-vcode-CNS-Hill-cipher/README.md

 <b>Discipline | <b>Information Technology
 :--|:--|
 <b> Lab | <b> Cryptography & Network Security(RIT-751)
-<b> Experiment|     <b> 1.Write a Java Program to perform Encryption and Decryption using  Hill Cipher
+<b> Experiment|     <b> 2.Write a Java Program to perform Encryption and Decryption using  Hill Cipher
 <h5> About the Lab (Objective) : </h5>

 The objective of this lab is that student must able to know encryption and decryption process to secure message using Hill Cipher

 <h5> About the Experiment : </h5>

-Hill cipher is a polygraphic substitution cipher based on linear algebra.Each letter is represented by a number modulo 26.To encrypt a message, each block of n letters (considered as an n-component vector) is multiplied by an invertible n × n matrix, against modulus 26.
-To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption.
+<div align="justify">Hill cipher is a polygraphic substitution cipher based on linear algebra.Each letter is represented by a number modulo 26.To encrypt a message, each block of n letters (considered as an n-component vector) is multiplied by an invertible n × n matrix, against modulus 26.
+To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption.</div>

 <h5> Target Audience : </h5>